 Brownies are hands down one of my all-time favorite desserts.
 I love this brownie recipe, but the other day I needed a quick and EASY dessert because some friends stopped by unexpectedly and I wanted to serve them something sweet.
 I whipped up my One Bowl Brownies and everyone was dying over the deliciousness!

 These easy homemade brownies taste similar to box brownies, in a good way, but even better!
-And I promise they are just as easy as boxed brownies.
-You only need ONE bowl to make these rich and fudgy brownies.
-You don’t even need a mixer!
+And I promise they are just as easy.
+You only need ONE bowl and you don’t even need a mixer!
 I guarantee they will be a family favorite dessert.

 Best Brownie Recipe